William Timmons (lobbyist)

-William Evan Timmons (born December 27, 1930) is a retired lobbyist who worked for all Republican presidents since Richard Nixon and for Democratic President Jimmy Carter.
+William Evan Timmons (December 27, 1930 – October 1, 2025) was an American lobbyist who worked for all Republican presidents since Richard Nixon and for Democratic President Jimmy Carter.
 John McCain's 2008 presidential campaign asked Timmons to conduct a study in preparation for the presidential transition if McCain won the presidential election.

-Timmons is chairman emeritus of lobbying firm Timmons & Company, which he founded in 1975 after he left President Gerald Ford's administration.
+Timmons was chairman emeritus of lobbying firm Timmons & Company, which he founded in 1975 after he left President Gerald Ford's administration.
 He was an aide to Senator Alexander Wiley, administrative assistant to Representative Bill Brock, and Assistant for Legislative Affairs to Presidents Richard Nixon and Gerald Ford.

-Early life, education and personal
+Background

 Timmons was born in Chattanooga, Tennessee, and graduated from Baylor School, a military high school, in 1949.
 He served in the United States Air Force from 1951 to 1955 during the Korean War era.
 He graduated with a bachelor of science from Georgetown University in 1959.
 He has three children and nine grandchildren.
-He is a 33rd-degree Freemason, past officer of the Sons of the American Revolution, and is an active member of the Society of the Cincinnati and various state and county historical organizations.
+He was a 33rd-degree Freemason, past officer of the Sons of the American Revolution, and was an active member of the Society of the Cincinnati and various state and county historical organizations.
 He has served on boards or advisory commissions for Georgetown University's Business School, the International College at the University of South Carolina, Parent's Council of Texas Christian University, and the Center for Strategic and International Studies.

+Timmons died in Washington D.C. on October 1, 2025, at the age of 94.